 Ken Dunlap is the Managing Partner of Catalyst-Go.
 He is a recognized international leader in strategy development and enterprise architecture for procuring and deploying cutting edge transportation technologies.
 He hosts the podcast and blog ThinkingThroughAutonomy focusing on developments in autonomous transportation.
 He is also a Senior Fellow at the George Washington University Center for Cyber and Homeland Security.
-He has advised the U.S. Department of Defense and Fortune 500 companies on deploying autonomous vehicles, including airspace management, avionics equipage, and specialty payloads.
-Dunlap has advised investment bankers in evaluating UAV capabilities and airworthiness certification.
-He has also represented the airline industry to the FAA in discussions focusing on the integration of manned and unmanned aircraft.
+He has advised both the US Department of Defense (DOD) and Fortune 500 companies on deploying autonomous vehicles, including airspace management, avionics equipage, and specialty payloads.
+Ken has advised investment bankers in evaluating UAV capabilities and airworthiness certification.
+He has also represented the airline industry to the FAA on the integration of manned and unmanned aircraft.
 He has served on numerous government technology development and human factors committees including: FAA ADS-B Out, FAA ADS-B In, FAA Pilot Fitness, ICAO, ECAC, and RTCA.
 He is a board member of PART.AI, the Partnership to Advance Responsible Technology.Artificial Intelligence.